Toya Heatley FPSNZ, ANPSNZ, AFIAP

 When I first started playing with photography, I found that seeing a picture and capturing that image in the camera were not as easy as first thought – so I sought learning.
 The more I learned, the more I explored – I joined local camera clubs and the Photographic Society of New Zealand (PSNZ) and haven’t looked back.

-One of the stand out highlights of my journey with photography was being the principal photographer for the National Association of Women in Construction (NAWIC) Exhibition which opened in Wellington in 2012, traveled to Christchurch and Auckland before returning to be exhibited at Bowen House in Parliament Buildings in 2013.
-A more recent stand out highlight has been achieving my Associateship with the Photographic Society of New Zealand.
+One of the early highlights of my journey with photography was being the principal photographer for the National Association of Women in Construction (NAWIC) Exhibition which opened in Wellington in 2012, traveled to Christchurch and Auckland before returning to be exhibited at Bowen House in Parliament Buildings in 2013.
+More recent highlights have been achieving my AFIAP distinction in 2021 and my Fellowship (FPSNZ) distinction with the Photographic Society of New Zealand (PSNZ) in 2022.

-Photography is more than a hobby for me now, it’s a passion, and I like to think that passion is transferred into my images!
+I still have many photographic goals ahead of me and am always learning new ways to achieve the images I want.
+Photography is more than a hobby for me now, it’s a passion, and I like to think that passion is transferred into my images.